nav9/splitVideoQualityViewer/README.md

 # Controls
 * `Esc` to exit.
 * `Spacebar` to pause for one second.
 You can press the spacebar multiple times to make it pause longer.
-* `up arrow` to decrease the delay between each frame shown (speeds the video if it had been slowed).
-* `down arrow` to increase the delay between each frame shown (slows the video).
 * `left arrow` to seek backward.
 * `right arrow` to seek forward toward any part of the video that has already been traversed and cached already.
 * `A` or `a` to toggle the axis of split (horizontal or vertical).
 The axis is vertical by default.